 Xylitol is a sugar-free sweetener commonly used in chewing gum, toothpaste, mouthwash, cough medicine, children's chewable vitamins, and other sugar-free foods/products.
 The amount of xylitol contained in these types of products ranges widely.
-Life-threatening hypoglycemia (low blood sugar) can occur within 10-30 minutes of the dog ingesting a small amount.
+Life-threatening hypoglycemia in dogs (low blood sugar) can occur within 10-30 minutes of the dog ingesting a small amount.

-Quantities more than 0.1 gram per kilogram of bodyweight is considered a small amount.
-Larger quantities, 0.5 - 1 gram/kilogram, can cause acute liver failure which can be fatal.
+Quantities more than 0.1 gram per kilogram of body weight is considered a small amount.
+Larger quantities, 0.5 - 1 gram/kilogram, can cause acute liver failure, which can be fatal.
 A typical stick/square of xylitol gum contains around 1 gram of xylitol and can be toxic to a 20-pound dog.

 loss of coordination • depression • discomfort • weakness • lack of energy • collapse • black stools • jaundice • tremors • vomiting and seizures